webdevcody/collab-board-hathora/backend-server/README.md

 docker push $REGISTRY
 ```

 The image can then be deployed to any container hosting service (Kubernetes, ECS, Fly.io, etc).
+[Reference Github Action](../.github/workflows/backend-server-deploy.yml)

+> Remember to configure the appropriate environment variables on your service

 ## HTTP API